Dollar drops broadly as Fed leaves stimulus program intact

 Buoyed by a status quo Fed, the euro reached $1.3344, its highest since June 19.
 In late afternoon trade, the euro was at $1.3328, up 0.5 percent on the day.

-The dollar index, which tracks the greenback against a basket of six currencies, was down 0.24 percent at 81.631.
+The dollar index, which tracks the greenback against a basket of six currencies, was down 0.24 percent at 81.631 .DXY.
 The index was on track for a second consecutive monthly decline, with the euro gaining for a second straight month.

 The Fed's failure to signal clearly the chance of a stimulus taper in September caused the dollar to lose ground, said Joe Manimbo, senior market analyst at Western Union Business Solutions in Washington D.C.